gosukiwi/createaproglang/manuscript/chapter1.md

 This book will give you a general overview of the development of a compiler, you are encouraged to dive deeper onto each step of the process.

+In this book we'll use Javascript, if you don't know Javascript don't worry, just check out [Eloquent Javascript](http://eloquentjavascript.net/) and come back to this book, we will just use vanilla Javascript so no need to learn jQuery, or any other library.

 ## The steps of writing a compiler

 Let's jump right into the subject and talk a bit about compilers.
 What is a